 The summer months bring hot, sunny days, although it can sometimes be a bit too hot for hiking during the middle of the day.
 This time of year can also see the occasional storm.
 Stop by in August to make the most of the region’s peach harvest.
 In autumn, the surrounding forest bursts into a sea of rust and gold as the leaves begin to change and the temperature drops.

-What are the top things to do in Grand Junction?
+Top things to do in Grand Junction

 Colorado National Monument

 Located high on the Colorado Plateau, this expansive area spanning over 30 square miles features deep canyons, sandstone towers, and otherworldly granite rock formations.
 The 23-mile Rim Rock Drive gives you a glimpse of ancient layered rock, steep canyons, and pockets of pine and juniper, while the popular Monument Canyon Trail offers a close view of these enormous rock formations as you make your way through the park’s longest canyon.